Let’s Talk Leadership: Engaging Your Audience and Telling a Good Story

-This article is part of our Leading in the Middle series.
-Each month, we will share a Thought Leadership article by UNC Executive Development Senior Associate Dean Dave Hofmann on how to lead effectively from any position in an organization.
+This article is part five of our six-part series, Leading in the Middle: 2024, by UNC Executive Development Senior Associate Dean Dave Hofmann.
+For more insights on how to lead effectively from any position in an organization, download Dave’s ebook, Leading in the Middle: 2024.

 I’ve had many opportunities to hear senior leaders talk about their leadership journeys, communicate corporate strategy, and seek to inspire others.
 Many are excellent at conveying their messages—clear, concise, and compelling—while others might benefit from an idea or two about how to make them better.